-Note 10-Client benefits
+Note 11-Client benefits

 The Organization receives funding from the State of Tennessee Department of Finance and Administration, Division of Intellectual and Developmental Disabilities for family support services to be provided to persons with severe disabilities and who are eligible for such support.
 Certain requirements must be met as provided by the Family Support Guidelines Act before support can be given by the Organization.
-The Organization paid \$704,513 and \$704,530 during the years ended June 30, 2019 and 2018, respectively, to eligible persons for family support services.
+The Organization paid \$705,713 and \$704,513 during the years ended June 30, 2020 and 2019, respectively, to eligible persons for family support services.

-Under the State of Tennessee Department of Health TBI funding arrangement, the Organization paid \$230,000 and \$195,521 to those who were eligible for such support during the years ended June 30, 2019 and 2018, respectively.
+Under the State of Tennessee Department of Health TBI funding arrangement, the Organization paid \$230,000 to those who were eligible for such support for both years ended June 30, 2020 and 2019, respectively.